jakubhajek/k8s-examples/day1/tasks.md

 ### Task 1: Starting the first pod

-  - Run the very first container running Nginx on port 80
-  - Describe such a pod configuration in a yaml file
-  - Modify the pod definition and apply the changes

-Run your very first nginx pod using kubectl
+  - Run your very first nginx pod using kubectl

 <details><summary>Show me how to run a pod</summary>
 <p>